 Oxygen and nutrients are delivered to the cornea through our tears.

 Not only do tears wash away foreign bodies that enter the eye, but they can also prevent infection thanks to an antibacterial property contained within tears called lysozyme.
 This antibacterial agent fights off the germs we pick up in our surroundings.

 Tears are made up of substances that heal damage to the surface of the eye.
 Damage can be caused by foreign objects and even high exposure to UV rays.

 Tears lubricate and smooth our eye’s surface, leading light to be correctly focused and enabling us to see clearly.

 Emotional tears contain more toxic byproducts than reflex tears (caused by irritation), and can thus flush out many toxins and stress hormones.

 Crying for extended periods of time releases oxytocin and endorphins.
 These feel-good hormones can help diminish both physical and emotional pain.
 Once the endorphins are released, your body may enter a more relaxed stage, with oxytocin providing you with a sense of calm and well-being.

 As you can see, tears are invaluable for clear vision, protecting your eyes, flushing out irritants, and soothing emotions.

-If you feel that your eyes are not as comfortable or your vision is not as clear as usual, contact Dr. Alan B. Schlussel at Dry Eye Treatment Centers of NY and NJ in NYC today.
+If you feel that your eyes are not as comfortable or your vision is not as clear as usual, contact Dr. Veronica and Dr. Alan at Dry Eye Treatment Centers of NY and NJ in NYC today.